 Lighting is the part of a room that will dictate the tone and mood of a room.
 Here are some factors to consider for choosing and installing the right lights.

 If you are lucky enough to have a room with large windows that let in a lot of light, then your windows should be a feature that you dress, rather than something to wash out with lighting.
-For nighttime, depending on your view, choose soft lighting that is distributed around the room rather than a single central light that will overload the room with concentrated lighting.
-If you have no choice and you have to work with a central light then you can opt for a type of bulb, chandelier or lampshade that will diffuse the light and distribute it around the room.
+For nighttime, depending on your view, choose soft lighting that is distributed around the room.
+A single central light will overload the room with concentrated lighting.
+If you have no choice, and you have to work with a central light, then you opt for a type of bulb, chandelier or lampshade that will diffuse the light and distribute it around the room.